Urban planning in Russia

-Urban planning in Russia is the practice of urban planning according to the legislation and is influenced by various factors such as historical legacy, traditions, geography and climate and involves various actors including the federal as well as regional and local governments.
+Urban planning in Russia is the practice of urban planning according to Russian Federation legislation and is influenced by various factors such as historical legacy, traditions, geography and climate and involves various actors including the federal as well as regional and local governments.
 The direct translation to Russian is Gradoplanirovaniye (Градопланирование) but also common is the term Gradostraitelstvo (Градостроительство) which literally translated as urban construction.

 History

 During the Kievan Rus' period, settlements which were located in strategic places, such as confluence of rivers or sitting on important routes grew in importance and transformed into towns.
 Concurrently they became gravity center of political, economic and military power.
 From the 10th century markets and handicraft trade developed, a process which contributed to the growth of towns and around them grew settlements which were suburbs of the core town, gravitated towards them and were called (Posad).
 In some cases, cities of Kievan Rus' had radial structure made of two parts, one is the Kremlin and the other the Posad.
 In connection with these processes the number of dwellers in towns increased.
 These cities of the Kievan Rus' military fortifications built by the princes so that the population can escape there in case of Nomadic raids.
 The core city fortresses, known as Kremlin were built in strategic places, elevated from its surroundings, often located in the confluence of rivers or lakes.
 The Kremlins were not only the fortress itself but a defined area in the city center which gathered in it range of buildings of political, religious and social importance.
 While some were built from wood, they were later rebuilt from stone and were surrounded by moats and earthworks fortifications.
 In the case of Veliky Novgorod, one of the important cities of ancient Russia, streets were built from north to south and sometimes several buildings were connected to each other forming voids between them.
 In Ryazan, after 1350, there was a change in the trend of urban planning with clearer divisions based on social status and professional affiliation, which implied on a politically strong prince.

 Following the formation of the centralized Russian state and its military as well as its expansion towards the east, new military-defensive towns and cities which were constructed in the newly aquuired lands.